MoritzBlumer/inversion_scripts/windowed_pca/README.md

 # Conduct PCAs in in genomic windows (using scikit-allel)
 - useful to explore the divergence landscape, and particularly to identify inversion polymorphisms in biallelic variant callsets
 - generates PDF and interactive HTML plots (using plotly)
-- requires a genotype matrix (0,1,2,-1) and a metadata file (details below)
+- input files: genotype matrix (easy to obtain from VCF) and a metadata file (details below)

 ## Python dependencies
 - scikit-allel (https://anaconda.org/conda-forge/scikit-allel)